Introducing ROS2 Wrapper for ZED

 ROS2 ZED wrapper features

-The new ZED wrapper for ROS2 (beta) exploits many of the new functionalities offered by ROS2.
+The ZED wrapper for ROS2 exploits many of the new functionalities offered by ROS2.
 The primary features include:

-- Configuration using YAML files: There are three different YAML files that define the node parameters: a common file, a file for the ZED camera and a file for the ZED-M camera.
+- Configuration using YAML files: There are four different YAML files that define the node parameters: a common file, a file for the ZED camera, a file for the ZED-M camera, and a file for the ZED2 camera.

-- RGB streams publishing: The plugin publishes left and right RGB streams on their own topics using the
+- RGB streams publishing: The plugin publishes left, right RGB and Stereo sync pair streams on their own topics using the image_transport package.

 - Pointcloud publishing: The plugin now provides a colored point cloud.